-Since I make turkey for over twenty-five people every Thanksgiving and Christmas, I’d have to say this recipe has made me a lot less anxious about preparations.
+Since I have often made turkey for over twenty-five people at Thanksgiving and Christmas, I’ve become a lot less anxious about preparations.
 Take a look at the recipe below and give it a try if you dare.
 It’s hard to let yourself break with the “right way” of making a turkey, but I’m so glad I gave it a chance.

 STRESS-FREE HOLIDAY TURKEY